Get financial adviser coach blog updates via email.

 Other useful resources

-If you want prospects to "buy you", then dumb it down!
+If you want people to buy your advice, then dumb it down!

-by Tony Vidler One of the best tips I can give anyone in professional services is “dumb it down- but don’t treat people like dummies“.
-There is a big difference between “dumbing it down” and treating people like dummies too.
-The first is about simplifying the message in order to be effective, whereas the second […]
+by Tony Vidler When it comes to getting someone to buy your advice one of the best tips I can give is “dumb it down- but don’t treat them like dummies“.
+There is a big difference between “dumbing it down” and treating people like dummies.
+The first is about simplifying the message in order […]

-by Tony Vidler Customer complaints are a fact of life.
-It is virtually impossible to run a service business where everyone is happy 100% of the time, as human beings are involved and they are unpredictable creatures.
-The art of good customer complaint handling is knowing when to fight and when to just fix it. […]
+by Tony Vidler Client complaints are a fact of life.
+It is virtually impossible to run a service business where everyone is happy 100% of the time, as human beings are involved and they are unpredictable creatures with ever-shifting expectations.
+The art of good client complaint handling is knowing when to fight and when to […]

 The wealthy may avoid $163 billion in taxes every year.
 Here’s how they do it

 The wealthiest Americans may be avoiding $163 billion in income taxes every year, according to the U.S. Department of the Treasury.
 Here’s how